This document specifies the ORIGIN frame for HTTP/2, to indicate what origins are available on a given connection.

 The set of origins (as per [RFC6454]) that a given connection might be used for is known in this specification as the Origin Set.

 By default, the Origin Set for a connection is uninitialized.
 An uninitialized Origin Set means that clients apply the coalescing rules from Section 9.1.1 of [RFC7540].

 When an ORIGIN frame is first received and successfully processed by a client, the connection's Origin Set is defined to contain an initial origin.
 The initial origin is composed from:

-The Origin Set is also affected by the 421 (Misdirected Request) response status code, defined in [RFC7540], Section 9.1.2.
-Upon receipt of a response with this status code, implementing clients MUST create the ASCII serialisation of the corresponding request’s origin (as per [RFC6454], Section 6.2) and remove it from the connection’s Origin Set, if present.
+The Origin Set is also affected by the 421 (Misdirected Request) response status code, as defined in [RFC7540], Section 9.1.2.
+Upon receipt of a response with this status code, implementing clients MUST create the ASCII serialization of the corresponding request's origin (as per [RFC6454], Section 6.2) and remove it from the connection's Origin Set, if present.